hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

 I opened my newly created csv file as a dataframe.

-The results of the games (as in, whether white won, black won, or it was a draw) are stored with hyphens and fractions, which aren't easy to work with.
+The results of the games (whether white won, black won, or it was a draw) are stored with hyphens and fractions, which aren't easy to work with.
 I replaced these values with the numbers -1, 0, and 1:
 ```python
 df['results'].replace(['1-0', '1/2-1/2', '0-1'],
                         [1, 0, -1], inplace=True)